 After logging in to the course, you will be shown the main dashboard.
-The dashboard is simple, modern and very easy to use.
+The dashboard is clear, modern and simple to use.

 The dashboard is divided into three sections.
 The first section has a list of all course modules, and you can start viewing the course by clicking any of the modules.
 The second section is a health check where you can see your progress and performance, and the last section is the value added section.

-The last section is the most important section.
+The last section is the most important.
 Here you can download all the PowerPoint files, templates, and practice flashcards, as well as attempt the mock tests.

-Every module is well explained and is followed by a quiz.
+Every module is well explained and followed by a quiz.

 The instructor explains the topics based on the slides on your screen.

-On many occasions I have seen instructors simply read the slide and move on, but that is not the case here.
-The instructor explains the slide well, his voice is clear and the video quality is good.
+On many occasions I have seen instructors simply read the slides and move on, but that is not the case here.
+The instructor explains each slide well, his a clear voice, and the video quality is good.

 After completing the video sessions you can attempt the quiz.